Azure/azure-sdk/releases/2019-10-11/2019-10-11-java-preview4.md

 * Modernized API making use of Java 8 features such as streams, new date / time, functional interfaces, etc, to offer an improved and more productive developer experience.
 * Synchronous and asynchronous APIs offer developers simplicity for simple cases, and full asynchronousity when performance and scalability matters.
 Reactive streams are offered using [Project Reactor](http://projectreactor.io).

-### Azure Identity
-- Added new credential type `SharedTokenCacheCredential`, allowing authenticating to Azure Active Directory if you are logged in Visual Studio 2019 (currently supported on Windows only).

 ### Event Hubs
-- Added synchronous interface to send and receive messages
+- Added Proxy support for Event Hubs sync and async clients.
-- Optimized EventProcessor implementation, added support for balancing partitions across multiple instances of `EventProcessor`.
+- EventHubConsumer and EventHubAsyncConsumer now provides last enqueued event information.
+- Refactored azure-messaging-eventhubs to extract AMQP implementation details to azure-core-amqp module.
+- Added modules support for JDK 9+ and renamed model classes to support Java bean naming convention.

 ### Event Hub Checkpoint Store
-- Added reactive streams support using Project Reactor.
+- Added modules support for JDK 9+.
-- Provides an instance of BlobPartitionManager to your Event Processor.
-BlobPartitionManager uses Storage Blobs to store checkpoints and balance partition load among all instances of Event Processors.
-- Stores checkpoint and partition ownership details in Azure Storage Blobs.

-### Key Vault Certificates
+### Key Vault [Secrets, Keys and Certificates]
-- Added reactive streams support using Project Reactor.
-- Added support for authentication using azure-identity credentials and HTTP challenge based authentication, allowing clients to interact with vaults in sovereign clouds.
-- Updated packages structure to group Key, Secret, and Certificate clients in the respective directories

-###  Storage
+- Updated to be fully compliant with the Java 9 Platform Module System.
+- Getters and setters were updated to use Java Bean notation.
+- Added importCertificate API to CertificateClient and CertificateAsyncClient.
-- Changed API design replacing List responses to `PagedFlux` on async APIs and `PagedIterable` on sync APIs.
+- Changed VoidResponse to Response<Void> on sync API, and Mono<VoidResponse> to Mono<Response<Void>> on async API.

-- Simplified API to return model types directly on non-maximal overloads.
+####  Storage [Blob, Files and Queues]
+- Added Support for Azure Storage Blob batching operations (delete and set tier).
-- Added priority support for Azure blob rehydration feature.
+- Added Client Side Encryption support for Blob Storage.
-- Added convenience upload methods to `BlockBlobClient` and `BlockBlobAsyncClient`.
+- Added separate packages for LeaseClient, BlobClient, AppendBlobClient, BlockBlobClient, and PageBlobClient.
+- Updated to be fully compliant with the Java 9 Platform Module System.
-- Added uploadRangeFromUrl APIs on sync and async File client.
+- Changed VoidResponse to Response<Void> on sync API, and Mono<VoidResponse> to Mono<Response<Void>> on async API.
+- Added ParallelTransferOptions to buffered upload, upload from file and download to file methods.
-- Added generate SAS token APIs for Storage File and Queue.
+- Removed SAS token generation APIs from clients, use BlobServiceSasSignatureValues to generate SAS tokens.
-- Added validation policy to check the equality of request client id between request and response.
-- Improved error handling (tracing telemetry on maximum overload API, added UnexpectedLengthException).
-- Removed dependency on Netty.

-### App Configuration
-- Removed dependency on Netty.
-- Added logging when throwing `RutimeException`s.
+- Removed SASTokenCredential, SASTokenCredentialPolicy in client builders, and added sasToken(String) method instead.
+- Fixes various issues ( metadata does not allow capital letter, create method name in PageBlob).

 ## Need help?
 * For reference documentation visit the [Azure SDK for Java documentation](https://azure.github.io/azure-sdk-for-java/track2reports/index.html).